GoInterject/GoInterject.github.io/wTroubleshoot/Validation-Report.md

 ### Data Cell Functions

 Interject [data cells](/wAbout/Tabular-vs-Data-Cells.html#data-cells) focus on a single formula within the spreadsheet.
-The Data Cell Function option displays information
+The Data Cell Function option displays detailed information regarding data cells in the report so you can troubleshoot any issues.

 ![](/images/ValidationReport/DataCells.png)
 <br>